tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 And I realized then.

-The smell I’d caught when Keeton first walked into the lobby—that greasy, putrid stench—
+The smell I’d caught when Keeton first walked into the lobby; that greasy, putrid stench.

 It hadn’t been him.
 It had been the dog.